How To Get Started With In-Display Video Ads

 Without further ado, here are some tips to create great looking thumbnails:

 - Use an image of your face!
 Adding a personal touch can help to create trust.

 - Add some text on top of the image, that makes it very clear what your video is about.

-- Make sure the image+text are representative of the content inside the video, and not misleading.
-Otherwise you will just annoy people and will be paying for useless clicks.
+- Make sure the image+text are representative of the content of the video, and not misleading.
+Otherwise, you will just annoy people and will be paying for useless clicks.

 - Make use of contrast and bright colors that stand out.